SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/vowels.md

 Many theories of vowel quality feature categories posit less than the maximum amount of dorsal fvalues, instead deriving them from other features.
 ⟮close/open⟯ =syn= ⟮high/low⟯

+### as articulation

+»⟮The vowel quality as articulation assumption⟯« is that ⟮＿vowel quality＿⟯ is determined by ⟮certain articulatory features⟯, and is ⟮at best a severe approximation⟯.

-## formants
+### as formants

-In fact, vowel quality features height/backness don't describe the tongue at all, but formant frequencies.
+»⟮The vowel quality as formants assumption⟯« is that ⟮＿vowel quality＿⟯ is determined by ⟮its three formant frequencies⟯, and ⟮is acousically correct⟯.
-⟮F1, F2, F3⟯ = ⟮first, second, third formant⟯
+⟮first, second, third formant⟯ =symb=> ⟮F1, F2, F3⟯

 ## special types